 VP of Finance

-Barbara has been a certified public accountant (CPA) since 1991.
+Mrs. Horton has been a certified public accountant (CPA) since 1991.
 She ensures adequate procedures are in place to safeguard the company’s assets and optimize cash flow.
-Barbara serves on the Board of Directors of the Central Bucks Chapter of the National Charity League.
-Barbara holds a bachelor of science degree in business administration from Widener University, and earned her master in business administration (MBA) degree from Pepperdine University.
+Mrs. Horton serves on the Board of Directors of the Central Bucks Chapter of the National Charity League.
+She holds a bachelor of science degree in business administration from Widener University, and earned her master in business administration (MBA) degree from Pepperdine University.

 VP of Manufacturing